Year 11 Visual Communication and Design Units 1 and 2

 Requirements

-You will need access to a camera (device or scanner), computer, internet, digital design software and hardware.
+You will need access to a camera (device or scanner), computer (and/or tablet), internet, digital design software and hardware.

 Things to think about